-Paralegal Studies Department
+Paralegal and Legal Studies

 considering MCC to help you reach your goal.
 Our Advising Guide has details about all three of our program options, and about the profession in general.

 MCC offers the only paralegal program in Middlesex County approved by the American Bar Association.
 We are also a member of the Massachusetts Paralegal Association, the Paralegal Association of New Hampshire, and the American Association for Paralegal Education.

-- The post-graduate Paralegal Certificate is perfect for someone with any prior degree who is either looking for a career change, or who wants to compliment their existing knowledge.
+- The post-graduate Paralegal Certificate is perfect for someone with a prior degree who is either looking for a career change, or who wants to compliment their existing knowledge.
 It consists of 27 credits (9 courses) and is focused only on legal courses.
-Although it is not required for certificate students, you may choose to take a paralegal internship as one of your courses in order to increase your chances of finding employment in the field.
+Although it is not required for certificate students, you are encouraged to take either the paralegal internship or the law office management simulation course as one of your courses in order to increase your chances of finding employment in the field.
 It is possible to take up to 5 of the 9 courses entirely online, though not all courses are offered in every semester.

 - The Associate in Science, Liberal Studies – Paralegal Transfer track is appropriate for a student who plans to transfer and continue his or her education after graduating from MCC, rather than entering the paralegal workforce.
 The program also meets the new Mass Transfer requirements which facilitates transferring to a state school.
 You can transfer to any 4-year college from either of our A.S. degree options, but the Mass Transfer program has tuition benefits attached.
 See www.mass.edu/masstransfer for more information on this option.
 It is a two year program of 60 credits (20 courses) that includes both paralegal and liberal arts courses.